 Utah continues as the nation's "youngest state" according to the 2010 census.
-Its median age of 29.2 years is eight years younger than the U S median of 36.8.
+Its median age of 29.2 years is eight years younger than the US median of 36.8.
 Despite its youthfulness, Utah's population is growing older and living longer.
 The following charts show Utah's sixty-five and older population will increase by 145 percent between 2000 and 2030.
 The eighty-five and older population in Utah increased by 42.5 percent between 2000 and 2010.

-According to the 2010 census, Utah had the seventh most rapidly increasing population in the nation of those aged sixty-five and older.
-The predicted aging of the state is a situation created by two main factors: 1) the increase in longevity due to better health, sanitation, nutrition, and medicine and 2) the Baby Boomer cohort, those born between 1946 and 1964, reaching retirement age.
-Beginning in 2006, the Baby Boomer cohort has dramatically increased the size of the sixty and older population group.
-Since 2006 the projected annual increase of the sixty and older group has been three times the increase observed between 1993 and 2006.
-There is concern the predicted growth of those needing services will overwhelm the existing programs and services currently provided to Utah's older citizens.
+According to the 2010 census, Utah had the seventh most rapidly increasing population in the nation of those aged sixtyfive and older.
+The predicted aging of the state is a situation created by two main factors: 1) the increase in longevity due to better health, sanitation, nutrition, and medicine and 2) the baby boomer cohort, those born between 1946 and 1964, reaching retirement age.
+Beginning in 2006, the baby boomer cohort has dramatically increased the size of the sixty and older population group.
+Since 2006, the projected annual increase of the sixty and older group has been three times the increase observed between 1993 and 2006.
+There is concern the predicted growth of those needing services will overwhelm existing programs and services currently provided to Utah's older citizens.
 There is a need for investment in improved methods to articulate the impact Utah's aging population will have on current service delivery systems, while continuing to provide a solid foundation of current services for existing individuals more than the age of sixty-five.
-As more 2010 Census data analysis becomes available, the Division will continue to refine its planning for the growth and trends in Utah's senior population.
-The Division looks forward to updating its trend information when the additional data becomes available.
+The Division will continue to refine its planning for the growth and trends in Utah's senior population.